asmillyy/asmillyy/README.md

-- 👋 Hi, I’m @asmillyy
+- Hi, I’m @asmillyy
-- 👀 I’m interested in desenvolver
+- I’m interested in desenvolver
+- Studying computer technology
+- Prounouns: ela/dela

 <!---
 asmillyy/asmillyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.